tranthanhbinh1/promptimal/README.md

 2. `num_samples`: Number of candidate prompts to generate in each iteration.
 Equivalent to the "population size" in an evolutionary algorithm.
 3. `threshold`: Termination threshold for the loop.
 If a candidate prompt gets a score higher than this threshold, the optimization loop will stop.
 Default is 1.0.

 You can also define your own evaluator.
+By default, the

 ## Roadmap